 The Metering Equipment shall be tested by Operator at least one (1) time each calendar year at Operator's expense and at any other mutually agreeable and reasonable time requested by Company at Company’s expense.
 Operator shall provide Company with at least fourteen (14) calendar days advance notice of any testing to be performed on the Metering Equipment, and Company shall have the right to be present during all such testing and shall be furnished with all testing results in a timely manner.
 Company shall make no further dissemination of meter reading data to third parties other than the ISO.

-Metering Equipment shall be considered accurate if the meter error percentage does not exceed plus or minus one half of one percent (+/- 0.5%).
+Metering Equipment shall be considered accurate if the meter error percentage does not exceed plus or minus one half of one percent (+/- 0.5%) [in a previous draft, the error margin was 1%, please explain why it was lowered].
 If testing of the Metering Equipment reveals any measurement inaccuracies greater than the meter error percentage permitted above, the affected Metering Equipment shall be recalibrated, repaired or replaced promptly by Operator such that any such measurement inaccuracies are rectified.
-If such testing reveals measurement inaccuracies greater than one-half of one percent (0.5%), payments made in conjunction with Generation Imbalances or Inadvertent Generation Imbalances shall be retroactively adjusted for the actual period during which the inaccurate measurements were made if such period can be determined, or if the period cannot be determined, for one-half of the time from the date of the previous Meter Equipment test, but such period shall not exceed six (6) months except by agreement of the Parties.
+If such testing reveals measurement inaccuracies greater than one-half of one percent (0.5%), any payments required in conjunction with Generation Imbalances or Inadvertent Generation Imbalances shall be retroactively adjusted for the actual period during which the inaccurate measurements were made if such period can be determined, or if the period cannot be determined, for one-half of the time from the date of the previous Meter Equipment test, but such period shall not exceed six (6) months except by agreement of the Parties.
 If either Party believes that there has been a meter inaccuracy, failure, or stoppage, that Party shall immediately notify the other.

 If, for any reason, any Metering Equipment is out of service or malfunctions so that the amount of Energy delivered cannot be ascertained or computed from the readings thereof, the Energy delivered during the period of such outage shall be estimated and agreed to by the Parties upon the best data available, including, but not limited to, other meters, operational logs, and real-time communications data of the meter results, as mutually determined by the Parties.